 - 1. Coordinate with the District Rangeland Management Specialist to identify portable water haul locations for individual pastures prior to the grazing period. - 2.
 To aid in livestock distribution, the portable water haul locations should generally be in areas of light forage utilization. - 3.
-Portable water hauls will not be located in areas of depleted range, erosive soils, or sensitive plant or animal species. - 4.
-Portable water haul locations will be moved when the desired forage utilization levels have been reached. - 5.
+Generally, portable water haul locations will not be located at sites used in previous years. - 4.
+Portable water hauls will not be located in areas of depleted range, erosive soils, or sensitive plant or animal species. - 5.
+Portable water haul locations will be moved when the desired forage utilization levels have been reached. - 6.
 Portable haul water storage tanks and troughs will be removed when livestock leave the pasture.